Advice on how the membership department at the Royal College of Physicians (RCP) collects, uses and shares your information.

 - If you are a student or foundation doctor member we will use your date of completion, of your medical qualification or foundation level respectively, to upgrade your membership.

-- If requested, we will use your data to verify your membership or fellowship.
+- If requested, we will use your data to verify your membership or fellowship with your prior permission.

 - We will use your data for relevant marketing purposes, eg the membership survey.You will be able to opt out of receiving specific marketing communications at any time using our self-managed email preference centre located within your online MyRCP account.